Grace Smith

 Employee engagement surveys are a primary tool for measuring key factors like communication, motivation, satisfaction, values, and well-being.

-They offer insights into employee sentiment and satisfaction, and help assess the factors affecting employee burnout to reduce turnover rates.
+They offer insights into your employees' sentiment and satisfaction, and also help assess the factors causing disengagement, burnout, and turnover.

 Conducting surveys assures your employees by demonstrating that you not only listen to them but also value their opinions.

 Surveys provide a way to measure and assess growth opportunities, inform critical decisions, and promote a positive culture.
-With an employee experience platform, interpreting survey results becomes easier with result-oriented dashboards and custom reports.
+With an employee success platform like ThriveSparrow, interpreting survey results becomes easier with result-oriented dashboards and custom reports.

 2. Explain the survey's purpose to employees.